PgBiel/typst-tablex/README.md

 ### Customize every single cell

 Cells can be customized entirely.
-Instead of specifying content (e.g. \[text\]) as a table item, you can specify `cellx(property: a, property: b)[text]`, which allows you to customize properties, such as:
+Instead of specifying content (e.g. `[text]`) as a table item, you can specify `cellx(property: a, property: b, ...)[text]`, which allows you to customize properties, such as:

 - `colspan: 2` (same as using `colspan(2, ...)[...]`)
 - `rowspan: 3` (same as using `rowspan(3, ...)[...]`)